Gradient-based Algorithms for Convex Discrete Optimization via Simulation

-\ABSTRACT{ We propose new sequential simulation algorithms for general convex simulation optimization problems with high-dimensional discrete decision space.
-The performance of each discrete decision variable is evaluated via stochastic simulation replications.
-Our proposed simulation algorithms utilize the discrete convex structure and are guaranteed with high probability to find a solution that is close to the best within any given user-specified precision level.
-The proposed algorithms work for any general convex problem and the efficiency is demonstrated by proved upper bounds on simulation costs.
+\ABSTRACT{ We propose new sequential simulation-optimization algorithms for general convex optimization via simulation problems with high-dimensional discrete decision space.
+The performance of each choice of discrete decision variables is evaluated via stochastic simulation replications.
+If an upper bound on the overall level of uncertainties is known, our proposed simulation-optimization algorithms utilize the discrete convex structure and are guaranteed with high probability to find a solution that is close to the best within any given user-specified precision level.
+The proposed algorithms work for any general convex problem and the efficiency is demonstrated by \revisee{proven} upper bounds on simulation costs.
 The upper bounds demonstrate a polynomial dependence on the dimension and scale of the decision space.
-For some discrete simulation optimization problems, a gradient estimator may be available at low costs along with a single simulation replication.
-By integrating gradient estimators, which are possibly biased, we propose simulation algorithms to achieve optimality guarantees with a reduced dependence on the dimension under moderate assumptions on the bias. }
+For some discrete optimization via simulation problems, a gradient estimator may be available at low costs along with a single simulation replication.
+By integrating gradient estimators, which are possibly biased, we propose simulation-optimization algorithms to achieve optimality guarantees with a reduced dependence on the dimension under moderate assumptions on the bias. }